longmatthewh/jasmine-stealth/README.md

 ## stealthy

 One of the biggest changes is to prepare for Jasmine 2.x suport, which exposes "Spy" differently.
 We can no longer add new functions directly to the protoype.
-So, the functions we used to add to the prototype are now simply being added to the spy instance by using the new `stealthy` method.
+So, the functions we used to add to the prototype are now simply being added to the spy instance by using the new `stealthy` method. `someSpy = jasmine.createSpy()` becomes `someSpy = stealthy(jasmine.createSpy())`

 ## "when" + "thenReturn"